msl-os-cardinal-ucd-s17/msl-clang-001/README.md

 };

 The count maintains the occurrences of the given words.
 The left and right pointers point to the left and right branches of the binary tree.

-The program prints (post order traversal) all of the words and their associated occurrences from the given input.
+The program constructs a lexicographically sorted binary tree and outputs its concordance through an in-order traversal.
 Example output of the program is seen below:

 aid 1
+all 1
 come 1
-all 1
+for 1
 good 1
-for 1
+is 1
 men 1
+now 1
-is 1
+of 1
 party 1
-of 1
+the 2
 their 1
+time 1
 to 2
-time1
-the 2
-now 1

 The program handles many common error cases: corrupt, missing, or incorrect file paths, and not enough memory due to large input sizes.